 Couscous speckled with veggies and mint is a winning side dish – it’s fast, fresh and full of flavour.
-Serve it next to gently seared salmon and a lemon yoghurt, plus add a sprinkling of toasted almonds for extra goodness and crunch.
-This meal is a star performer
+Serve it next to gently seared salmon and a lemony yoghurt, then add a sprinkling of toasted almonds for extra goodness and crunch.
+This meal is a star performer!

 couscous(ContainsGlutenMay be presentTree Nuts, Milk, Peanuts, Sesame, Soy)